 The college calendar is based on the quarter system, with each quarter 12 weeks long.
 Following the three quarters there is a six-week summer session.
 For dates and deadlines, check out the Academic Calendar.

-With 31 associate degree options plus 28 career and technical certificates to choose from, students can pursue a wide variety of interests such as our Lake Tahoe Basin Fire Academy program and offerings in allied health, business administration, commercial music, criminal justice, digital media, and wilderness education.
+With 39 options for associate degrees, plus 39 career, technical and general education certificates, and another 26 employable skills certificates to choose from, students can pursue a wide variety of interests such as our Lake Tahoe Basin Fire Academy program and offerings in allied health, business administration, commercial music, criminal justice, digital media, and wilderness education.
 Transfer degrees prepare students for admission to California State University campuses.

 Outdoor recreation can be found all year in South Lake Tahoe, a town of about 21,000 residents.
 Students are within minutes of three ski resorts.
 There are a total of 14 resorts located around Lake Tahoe.
 Summer brings water sports, fishing, hiking, camping, and an extensive network of mountain biking trails.
 The sun shines an average 75 percent or 274 days each year, giving students plenty of opportunities to get out and explore the Sierra Nevada mountains.